 We have a companion piece about How to Find & Approach Consulting Clients on LinkedIn

 Some people think Upwork only has clients that are looking for the cheapest possible workers and that, as a freelancer, you’d need to work at or below minimum wage just to be competitive.
 Are there some clients like that?
 Yes.
+There are plenty of low paying jobs in areas like freelance writing (content writing or copywriter gigs).

 The goal here isn’t to get as many clients as possible for low paid work.
 It’s to get a handful of clients you like to work with, that pay you what you know you’re worth.
 You don’t want to be working 60 hours a week making $15 an hour.
 You want to work 30-40 hours a week making $50-$100.
 Including the time you spend applying for jobs and managing clients.